jonlpersson/ed-latimore/site/_posts/2020-10-29-dont-do-what-makes-you-happy--do-this-instead.md

 Instead, try your hand (or mind) at something challenging.
 Or pick up where you left off.

 I had a knack for writing as a kid but thought nothing of it until I went back to school for physics.
 Writing long, complex essays on topics sharpened my dulled abilities.
-If I wanted my degree, quitting wasn’t an option.&nbsp;[So I kept writing.](/why-is-writing-important/)
+If I wanted my degree, quitting wasn’t an option.
+[So I kept writing.](/why-is-writing-important/)

 My professors complimented my papers.
 A few encouraged me to write outside of school.
 I did.
 Yesterday, 2.000 people visited my website to read what I’ve written about breaking free from addiction, supporting their dreams with a side hustle, taming destructive thoughts and emotions, and more.

 Yesterday, like every day, several people reached out to me thanking me for what I wrote.
-It’s great that my website makes money, but to read how something I wrote changed a person’s life for the better is the real reward.&nbsp;
+It’s great that my website makes money, but to read how something I wrote changed a person’s life for the better is the real reward.

 It can be for you, too, as long as you keep after it.